 Quick Tips #381

-Common materials used for non-sparking tools are brass, bronze, copper-nickel alloys, copper- aluminum alloys or copper-beryllium alloys.
-Beryllium alloys are less favorable due to the potential toxicity of breathing the dust of vapors which may potentially cause lung damage.
+Common materials used for non-sparking tools include brass, bronze, copper-nickel alloys, copper- aluminum alloys or copper-beryllium alloys.
+Beryllium alloys are less favorable due to the potential toxicity of beryllium dust.
 Non-metals such as wood, leather and plastics can also be used to create non-sparking tools.

-Because non-sparking tools are non-ferrous, they are softer than standard tools which are usually made of a high alloy steel.
+Because non-sparking tools are non-ferrous, they are softer than standard tools which are usually made of a high strength alloy steel.
 This may cause non-sparking tools to wear more quickly than their steel counterparts.